Legal December 08, 2025 11 min read 2416 views

 • Has a continuous chain of CP12s

-…is seen as acting responsibly.
+…is far more likely to be seen as acting responsibly.

 A landlord who: